ZerghamW/ObjectDetection-Proj/README.md

 Following are the required liberaries for further working
 Suggestion: Use Google Colab if you have a low-end device...

-**Work only with Installing Required Liberaries for smooth running of ImageAI Module**
+**Works only with Installing Required Liberaries for smooth running of ImageAI Module**

 These are